elastisys/compliantkubernetes/docs/operator-manual/azure.md

 4. Deploying Rook Storage Orchestration Service
 5. Deploying Compliant Kubernetes apps

-The instructions below are just samples, you need to update them according to your requirements.
-Besides, the [exoscale cli](https://github.com/exoscale/cli/releases/tag/v1.21.0) is used to manage DNS.
-If you are using any other DNS service provider for managing your DNS you can skip it.

 Before starting, make sure you have [all necessary tools](getting-started.md).

 ## Setup